amctagg1/eleventy-starter/README.md

         npm install

-4. Run the start script from package.json, which both compiles and watches sass and builds ands serves eleventy.
+4. Run the start script from package.json, which does two things in parallel:
-This is the scrip to run while doing dev, as it watches and re-builds any changes.
+- Watches for scss changes and compiles to css
+- Watches for project changes, builds eleventy and auto-refreshes a local server

         npm run start

 5. Other scripts can be found in package.json, should you need them.

         npm run scss
-        // compiles scss to css on-demand
+        // compiles scss to css on demand

         npm build
-        // cleans out the _site folder and re-builds eleventy on-demand
+        // cleans out the _site folder and re-builds eleventy on demand

 ## Eleventy